99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Load balancer integration
 we can run an ALB for different instances with tasks

+Cluster same port:
+set the host port number to 0 and ECS will automatically assign an available port.
+We also need to assign port 80 to the container port so that the web service is able to run.

 Data volumes
 we can use EFS file system onto ECS to have a file system for all tasks, tasks running in any AZ will share the same data in the EFS.
 Fargate + EFS = serverless, you cant mount s3 as a file system here